 Rail, bus, and ferry transit systems that reduce vehicle miles traveled and greenhouse gas emissions.

-Applications are accepted on an annual basis, typically in January.
+Applications are due on an annual basis, typically in January.
 The next funding cycle (Cycle 4) will open October 18, 2019, with an application deadline of January 16, 2020.

 $323 Million (2017-2018).
 Then about $3 billion over the next 10 years.